Correct Like Humans: Progressive Learning Framework for Chinese Text Error Correction: Related Work

 \section{Related Work}

 In the NLP research community, Chinese Text Error Correction (CTEC) typically involves two tasks: Chinese Spelling Correction (CSC) and Chinese Grammatical Error Correction (CGEC).
-CSC task focuses on detecting and correcting spelling errors in text.
+The CSC task focuses on detecting and correcting spelling errors in text and is a text-aligned task.
 Spelling errors represents that some characters in a Chinese sentence are written incorrectly as other characters that have similar pronunciation or shape.
-CGEC task aims to identify and correct various grammatical errors that violate Chinese language rules, including but not limited to semantic omissions, repetitions, structural confusion and improper word order.
+The CGEC task aims to identify and correct various grammatical errors that violate Chinese language rules, including but not limited to semantic omissions, repetitions, structural confusion, and improper word order and is a text-non-aligned task.